 We have a board committee and an executive officer position with responsibility for sustainability, additional dedicated employee resources, a cross-functional/business sustainability leadership team to further develop and implement an enterprise-wide sustainability strategy, and we have published a sustainability report.
 Our sustainability report includes our policies and practices on a variety of ESG matters, including the value creation opportunities provided by our products; diversity, equity, and inclusion; employee health and safety; community giving; and human capital management.
 These efforts may result in increased investor, media, employee, and other stakeholder attention to such initiatives, and such stakeholders may not be satisfied with our ESG practices or initiatives.
 Additionally, organizations that inform investors on ESG matters have developed rating systems for evaluating companies on their approach to ESG.
-Unfavorable ratings may lead to negative investor sentiment, which could negatively impact our stock price.
+Unfavorable ratings may lead to negative investor sentiment, which could negatively impact our stock price and our ability to access capital at competitive prices.
 Any failure, or perceived failure, to respond to ESG concerns could harm our business and reputation.